jquacinella/IS607_Homework10/exploratory_work.md

 ```

 ```
-## Warning: conversion failure on 'fastandfurıous' in 'mbcsToSbcs': dot substituted for <c4>
+## Warning: conversion failure on 'âœinhoc478' in 'mbcsToSbcs': dot substituted for <c5>
-## Warning: conversion failure on 'fastandfurıous' in 'mbcsToSbcs': dot substituted for <b1>
+## Warning: conversion failure on 'âœinhoc478' in 'mbcsToSbcs': dot substituted for <93>
-## Warning: conversion failure on 'fastandfurıous' in 'mbcsToSbcs': dot substituted for <c4>
+## Warning: conversion failure on 'âœinhoc478' in 'mbcsToSbcs': dot substituted for <c5>
-## Warning: conversion failure on 'fastandfurıous' in 'mbcsToSbcs': dot substituted for <b1>
+## Warning: conversion failure on 'âœinhoc478' in 'mbcsToSbcs': dot substituted for <93>
-## Warning: font metrics unknown for Unicode character U+0131
+## Warning: font metrics unknown for Unicode character U+0153
-## Warning: httptcok2jpm4a7bh could not be fit on page.
-It will not be plotted.
-## Warning: teaparty could not be fit on page.
-It will not be plotted.
-## Warning: repmartharoby could not be fit on page.
-It will not be plotted.
-## Warning: mikandynothem could not be fit on page.
-It will not be plotted.
-## Warning: coming could not be fit on page.
-It will not be plotted.
-## Warning: httptcoodnwxz5twk could not be fit on page.
-It will not be plotted.
-## Warning: obama could not be fit on page.
-It will not be plotted.
-## Warning: remember could not be fit on page.
-It will not be plotted.
-## Warning: fridaykitty could not be fit on page.
-It will not be plotted.
-## Warning: mycancellation could not be fit on page.
-It will not be plotted.
-## Warning: democrats could not be fit on page.
-It will not be plotted.
-## Warning: affordable could not be fit on page.
-It will not be plotted.
-## Warning: felons could not be fit on page.
-It will not be plotted.
 ```

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)